Winter Lights returns this January for its 10th edition.

 Winter Lights can get very busy on weekends so we would strongly recommend visiting on a weekday if you can.
 Visitors can take advantage of off-peak offers from Monday to Wednesday, including 20% off food from Winter Lights Bites traders, plus 3 hours free parking when you spend £10 at Waitrose.

-Download a map in January to help guide you or pick one up from our event stewards when you arrive.
+Download the map to help guide you or pick one up from our event stewards when you arrive.
 The map lists the locations of our artworks as well as all the important things you might need whilst you are here such as our toilets and baby changing facilities.

 The map suggests a route which will take two to three hours to complete (depending on crowd numbers and how many photos you want to take).